 QUICK TRAIL FACTS

-- Preserve Size: Part of the long-distance Fly Rod Crosby Trail
+- Preserve Size: Part of long-distance trail

 - Trail Mileage: ~1.1-mile loop